julyanB/DMapper/README.md

 # DMapper

 DMapper is a lightweight and efficient .NET object mapping library designed to simplify object transformation, deep copying, and recursive property binding using advanced reflection techniques.
-The latest version (v5) uses a flattened-object approach that leverages a flattening engine with Next/Previous pointers for each flattened property.
+The latest version (DMapper (latest version)) uses a flattened-object approach that leverages a flattening engine with Next/Previous pointers for each flattened property.
 This enables precise control over both relative and absolute property mappings via custom attributes.

 ## Features

 - **Flattening Engine with Next/Previous Pointers:**
   Objects are flattened into a dictionary of properties, where each flattened property includes Next and Previous pointers.
 These pointers can be used as a fallback when an exact key isn’t found during mapping.
-- **Advanced Recursive Mapping (v5):**
+- **Advanced Recursive Mapping (DMapper (latest version)):**
-  The v5 engine maps source objects to destination objects solely by merging their flattened representations.
+  The DMapper (latest version) engine maps source objects to destination objects solely by merging their flattened representations.
 It supports both [BindTo] and [ComplexBind] attributes, enabling you to specify relative or absolute property paths (e.g. 'x.y.u').
 - **Attribute-Based Mapping:**
   - **[BindTo]:** Use this attribute to map a property from a source key.
 If the candidate key is relative (i.e. does not contain the separator), the engine prepends the parent path to form a fully qualified key.
   - **[ComplexBind]:** Use this attribute for mapping complex or nested properties by specifying an exact (absolute) flattened key.